danielkorzekwa/bayes-scala/README.md

   infer(skill1) // Gaussian(27.1744,37.4973)
 ```

-### Clutter Problem
+### Clutter problem

 The clutter problem is concerned with estimating the state of gaussian variable from noisy obserations which are embedded in background clutter.
-This problem is used by Tom Minka is his [PhD thesis] to illustrate the Expectation Propagation algorithm.
+This problem is used by Tom Minka in his [PhD thesis] to illustrate the Expectation Propagation algorithm.

 ![Clutter problem](https://raw.github.com/danielkorzekwa/bayes-scala/master/doc/dsl_examples/clutter_problem.png "Clutter problem")